How Much Google News Traffic Do Publishers Get? Here’s Data on 80 News Sites.

 OCTOBER 14, 2015

 I’ve been enjoying a needed break from blogging this year but I thought it was time to pop my head up and share some thoughts.
 So I put together a round-up of current SEO and digital marketing trends that offer good opportunities for publishers.
-Traditional websites will continue to be the primary digital home for news organizations, but the lines are shifting and more change is coming.

 News Organizations on Google+: Which Pages Get the Most Engagement?